 Legal basis

-Article 13(1)(a) of the Participation Act describes that there is no right to assistance for those who have been deprived of their freedom by right.
+Article 13(1)(a) of the Participation Act describes that there is no right to assistance for those who have been deprived of their liberty by law.

 Basis processing Judicial Institutions Service (as a service under the Minister of V&J):